-AHRQ's new initiative to reduce Unhealthy Alcohol Use launched in October 2019.
-AHRQ has awarded 3-year grants to six institutions across the country.
-The grantees will disseminate and implement into primary care practices evidence-based approaches to improve the use of screening for unhealthy alcohol use, brief intervention for those at risk, and medication therapy for alcohol use disorder.
+AHRQ's EvidenceNOW: Managing Unhealthy Alcohol Use Initiative launched in October 2019 to provide external support to primary care practices to help them implement evidence shown to improve management of unhealthy alcohol use.
+AHRQ awarded 3-year grants to six institutions across the country.
+The grantees are disseminating and implementing into primary care practices evidence-based approaches to improve the use of screening for unhealthy alcohol use, brief intervention for those at risk, and medication therapy for alcohol use disorder.